How to Make Atole Blanco (Inspired by Oaxaca)

-Atole blanco is a hot Mexican beverage typically thickened with dried corn kernels, masa harina (corn flour), masa (corn dough), or corn starch.
-It can be flavored with just about anything, but the base of most Mexican atole is maíz (in some form), water, and sugar or piloncillo.
+Atole is a hot Mexican drink traditionally thickened with the liquid starch extracted from corn kernels, masa harina (corn flour), masa (corn dough), or maizena (dry corn starch).
+The base of most Mexican atole is maíz (in some form), water, and sugar or piloncillo and you can flavor it with just about anything.
 Its consistency can range from thick and rich, to runny and light.
-This version of atole blanco is inspired by Oaxaca, where drinks like atole are still made with dried corn kernels and are better than any recipes I’ve tried here in the U.S.

 INGREDIENTS YOU’LL NEED